divineniiquaye/benchmark-php-routing/README.md

 **Hack Routing** is a PHP rewrite of [hhvm/hack-router](https://github.com/hhvm/hack-router) by Facebook, Inc.
 It implements the same algorithm used to route HTTP requests throughout facebook.com.

+**Flight Routing** is an easy to use fast PHP router not faster than **FastRoute**, but better than it in terms of the functionalities it offers.
+Taking the extra features away will make **Flight Routing** the fastest PHP router.

 # Benchmarks

 This is the list of the available [phpbench](https://github.com/phpbench/phpbench)